BrianNGitahi/BrianNGitahi.github.io/README.md

-# Demos and examples on how to use CEBRA with your datasets
+# Demos on how to use CEBRA

 This repository contains a concise demo and example on how to use CEBRA with your datasets.
 It will regularly be updated with more examples.